-The Office of the Director is comprised of the Director and support staff.
+The Office of the Director is comprised of the Director, Deputy Director, Public Information Officer, and Legislative Liaison.
 The Office oversees the day-to-day operations, of ADWR as well as the planning efforts and policy development that secure Arizona's water supplies.
 Water Engineering, Water Management and Statewide Planning are responsible for the planning and development of water policy.
 The Hydrology, Information Technology and Legal Divisions provide technical and administrative support.